-Below is my journey into digital, it’s the kind of stuff I might bore you with over a beer.
+Below is my journey into digital, it's the kind of stuff I might bore you with over a coffee or beer.
 Highlights include a £5 investment returning £15k, turning that into £1m in 5 years, a New Business and an Exit.
-I rarely write in such detail so I hope it provides some background and insight into how I can support and develop your digital business.

 I was a middle of the road student; Art was my top subject followed by Sports & Information Technology.
 Nearing the end of my secondary school education I wanted to be an Architect, but realising it would be 3 or 4 years of study without earning any real money that ambition was parked.
 College was an option but as circumstances dictated that wasn't possible.
 I left with 8 GCSE's but still didn't have any firm career plans.

 I had a couple of part-time jobs, Supermarket, Bakery, not forgetting a Christmas stint at Toy's R Us.
 I was earning my own money and decided to leave home just after my 16th birthday.
 I moved to central Reading and worked as an office junior at an Electronic's company, opportunities to progress were limited, so I moved on a year later.

 At 17 an opportunity to study and earn came along, (earn meant just £60 per week) an NVQ placement with an American owned Aerospace company, the qualification was Retail and Warehousing.
 Having qualified within a year, and salary substantially increased I stayed in this position for around four years before a promotion to the warm side of the office working within the commercial team.